Genusbiz/docs/developers/guidelines-and-best-practices/genus-web-and-internet-explorer-11.md

 Another problem that have been noticed is having a group with scroll content inside another group which also has scroll content.

-Note that support for Internet Explorer may be removed based on usage.
+Note that future support for Internet Explorer may be removed based on usage.
 See our [system requirements](../installation-and-configuration/system-requirements.md) for more information.